ruirigel/quickTap/README.md

 * Sleek Design: Minimalist and engaging UI, optimized for focus and quick interaction.
 * Competitive Mode: Play with friends and see who has the fastest fingers.
 * Scoreboard: Track your ranking compared to other players and monitor your own progress over time.
+* Share Score: Easily share your high scores with friends on social media.

 ## How to Play
 Start a new game and get ready!